Volume999/AsyncDB/readme.md

 # Simulation of sequential vs asynchronous operations

 ## Running the simulation
-1. Go to /internal/simulation folder
+1. Go to simulation folder
 2. For latency, run in terminal:
     ```bash
     go test -bench=. -benchmem